 Current issues and what the World Food Programme is doing

-While helping the most vulnerable to secure access to quality food, WFP supports the creation of an environment of peace and reconciliation.
-WFP emphasizes confidence-building approaches that strengthen the resilience of affected communities and the capacities of local authorities; all with the aim of helping Colombians achieve a lasting and sustainable peace.
+While helping the most vulnerable secure access to quality food, WFP supports the creation of an environment of peace and reconciliation.
+We emphasize confidence-building approaches that strengthen the resilience of affected communities and the capacities of local authorities; all with the aim of helping Colombians achieve a lasting and sustainable peace.

 What the World Food Programme is doing in Colombia

 • In 2015, WFP began implementing a Protracted Relief and Recovery Operation: it aims to reach 660,000 conflict-affected people over three years, at a cost of US$61 million.
 We contribute to Colombia’s National Development Plan and Post-Conflict Strategy by improving access to food in remote areas; reducing micronutrient deficiencies and chronic undernutrition; building resilience; cutting disaster risk; and supporting smallholder farmers and their communities.

 • Through its sub-office structure, WFP reaches remote and insecure, conflict-affected areas to support Government priorities in emergency, recovery and development.
 Recognizing WFP as a valued partner, the Government has given us US$42 million in resources since 2009 to cover critical relief gaps in nutrition programmes and in the provision of assistance to internally displaced persons.

 • At the request of Government entities, WFP also helps strengthen capacities at the national and local level.
 We develop and test implementation models for social programmes – for example, conditioned food, voucher transfers or local purchases – and generate evidence that informs policy decisions.